odoogap/uk_hmrc_mtd/hmrc_mtd_client/README.md

 ## Overview

 An Easy to use platform, dedicated to UK clients, with the single purpose of creating bills from your CRM Sales Order.
-The Odoogap CRM app is the toll you need to manage your team or your own sales work.
+The ERPGAP CRM app is the toll you need to manage your team or your own sales work.
 With one click you can transform any Sale Order into a bill and therefore a Sage Invoice.